 • Public dialogues and interviews of participants in and near Test Beds (Y2-5)

-• Specific inclusion of perspectives from underserved racial groups
+• Specific inclusion of varied perspectives from impacted groups

 • Targeted inclusion of research participants (e.g. those with wearable devices)